stfc/PSyclone/doc/developer_guide/working_practises.rst

 output produced matches with the expected results.
 The wallclock time used by the run is also recorded for future reference.

+The ``lfric_test.yml`` action performs integration testing of PSyclone with the LFRic model (available in the self-hosted runner).
+Two tests are performed:

+ 1. A 'pass-through' test where the LFRic GungHo mini-app is built and then run 6-way parallel using MPI;
+ 2. An optimisation test where the LFRic GungHo mini-app is transformed using the ``examples/lfric/scripts/everything_everywhere_all_at_once.py`` script and then compiled and run 6-way parallel using OpenMP threading.

 Performance
 ===========